sasdallas/reduceOS/README.md

 # reduceOS - the rewrite
 [![CodeFactor](https://www.codefactor.io/repository/github/sasdallas/reduceos/badge/rewrite)](https://www.codefactor.io/repository/github/sasdallas/reduceos/overview/rewrite)

+# ALERT - We have finished merging with main branch.
+Go there to see more information.
 Welcome to the in progress development of the new reduceOS.\
 If you would like to learn more about the development of the kernel, scroll down.